EPCL: Frozen CLIP Transformer is An Efficient Point Cloud Encoder

 \subsection{Detection}

-For many recently 3D pretrained works, they tested the performance mainly on object-level classification and part segmentation tasks, which is unclear in real-world point cloud tasks.
-Moreover, the most recent P2P \cite{wang2022p2p} needs to project the point cloud into images, which faces challenges in solving real-world point cloud tasks.
-This paper does not require any projections, so it has a wide application to real-world point cloud applications.
-In this section, the detection on ScanNet V2 is evaluated and compared with the state-of-the-art 3D pretrained models \cite{pang2022masked,yu2022point} and object detection methods\cite{vu2022softgroup,wang2022cagroup3d}.
+For many contemporary 3D pre-training works, they report the performance mainly on object-level classification and part segmentation tasks, which is insufficient in real-world point cloud tasks.
+Moreover, the most recent P2P \cite{wang2022p2p} needs to project the point cloud into 2D views, which is confronted with great challenges in solving real-world point cloud tasks.
+Our EPCL does not require any projections and thus can be widely applied to real-world point cloud scenarios.
+In this section, the detection on ScanNet V2 is evaluated and compared with the state-of-the-art 3D pre-training approaches \cite{pang2022masked,yu2022point} and object detection methods\cite{vu2022softgroup,wang2022cagroup3d}.

-To fairly compare the detection accuracy, we select the pretrained transformer of PointBERT, MaskPoint, 2D ViT and CLIP image encoder to replace the original transformer backbone in the 3DETR.
-We adopt the relatively strict metric AP50 to evaluate the detection accuracy.

-Table \ref{tab:det} shows that the frozen model achieves the better accuracy than other compared methods.
-This observation shows that the CLIP model can effectively learn 3D representation to solve real-world 3D detection and achieve better performance than state-of-the-art 3D pretrained methods.
-We want to highlight that the CLIP model is frozen and has not seen any 3D point cloud in their learned parameters.
-Our method only fine-tune on the same training dataset with other baselines.
+Table \ref{tab:det} shows that the frozen CLIP model achieves better accuracy than baseline methods.
+This observation shows that the CLIP transformer can effectively learn 3D representation to solve real-world 3D detection and achieve better performance than state-of-the-art 3D pre-training method, TAP \cite{wang2023take}.
+Note that the CLIP model is frozen and has not seen any 3D point cloud in their learned parameters.
+Our method only fine-tunes the same training dataset with other baselines.
 These results demonstrate that the CLIP transformer achieves better accuracy.
 Notably, EPCL achieves better performance than the state-of-the-art object detection method CAGroup3D when using the head of CAGroup3D.
-The impressive performance is attributed to the strong ability of the CLIP model to align the features in different modalities (Refer to Section \ref{sec:exp5} for more analysis).
+The impressive performance is attributed to the strong ability of the CLIP model to align the features in different modalities.